ConservationInternational/trends.earth/docs/source/for_users/training/landdegradation.rst

    :align: center

 4. Under **Advanced configuration**, you have the options to set a **Climate regime** that is most appropriate for you region of interest.
-   You can leave this option as defaults, **Specify regime** by selecting one of the Global Climatic Regions listed under the dropdown menu, or either enter a **Custom value** in case you have valid reasons for changing them.
+   You can leave this option as defaults, **Specify regime** by selecting one of the Global Climatic Regions listed under the drop-down menu, or either enter a **Custom value** in case you have valid reasons for changing them.

 .. image:: ../../../resources/en/training/t09/custom_soc_climate_regime.png
    :align: center